-The Kvaser Air Bridge is a radio transceiver that can be used to establish a CAN system bridge for the transfer of messages wirelessly between two CAN systems.

-Kvaser Air Bridge devices operate in the so-called 2.4 GHz ISM band.
+The Kvaser Air Bridge devices contain radio transceiver that can be used to establish a CAN system bridge for the transfer of messages wirelessly between two CAN bus segments.
+All Kvaser Air Bridge devices operate in the so-called 2.4 GHz ISM band.
 This is an unlicensed frequency band open for applications in industry, science and medical sectors.
 Equipment using this frequency band includes mobile phones, computers, wireless access points, car alarms, garage door openers, remote-controlled machinery etc.